Slots

 • Multiple q:slot="footer" attributes coalesce items together in the content projection.

-Unprojected content
+Unprojected Content

 Qwik keeps all content around, even if not projected.
 This is because the content could be projected in the future.
 When projected content does not match any <Slot> component, the content is moved into an inert <q:template> element.